Types of Survey Questions Guide

 Create a modern, high-conversion survey flow with Spaceforms.
 One-question-per-page, beautiful themes, and instant insights.

-Understanding the core types of survey questions
+Core types of survey questions explained

 Multiple-choice questions

 Multiple-choice questions present a list of predefined answers from which respondents select one or more options.
-They are ideal for categorical data such as product preferences, demographic segments, or behavioral choices.
-For example: "Which of the following features do you use most often?
-(Select all that apply)" followed by a checklist of features.
+They are ideal for categorical data such as product preferences or demographic segments.
+Contentsquare research shows that limiting choices to 4-6 options reduces survey abandonment by 50%.

 Likert scale questions